kenijo/feedpiper/README.md

 ### Configuration

 Configuration files are in the config folder.
-Make a copy of the config files as local.*.php
-This will allow you to have your own configuration files that will not be commited to GitHub

 * conf.php is the global application configuration
 * html2feed.conf.php and feedfilter.conf.php are the individual application configurations